Kazakhstan Travel Guide

 Added into the mix, horses are available for rent (4,000 tenge/ USD$10) for those who don’t wish to hike the 20 km round trip to the 2nd lake, which involves a climb of 434 metres.
 The horses dig up the track and force hikers to move off the trail as they barge through.

-Lower Kolsay Lake (altitude: 1,818 meters): The first and lowest lake, it’s accessible by road and has a few guest-houses and campsites.
-The lake is a natural mountain reservoir formed by landslides that block the Kolsai River and is popular with locals who stream into the park on the weekend to picnic, party, row boats, swim etc. Most visitors to the park do not progress beyond the first lake.
-The lake is 1 km long, 400 metres wide, and 80 metres in depth.
+Measuring 1-km in length, 400-metres in width and 80-metres in depth, the lake is a natural mountain reservoir formed by landslides that block the Kolsai River and is popular with locals who stream into the park on the weekend to picnic, party, row boats, swim etc.

-Middle Kolsay Lake (altitude: 2,252 meters): The hike to the 2nd lake is challenging (well – for me of very average fitness).
-The lake lies 5 km upstream from the lower lake, and is the largest of the three lakes, reaching a depth of 50 metres. (altitude: 2,252 meters).
+Located at an altitude of 2,252 metres, the hike to the 2nd lake is challenging (well – for me of very average fitness).
+The lake lies 5-km upstream from the lower lake (with an altitude difference of 434 metres/ 1,423 ft) , and is the largest of the three lakes, reaching a depth of 50 metres. (altitude: 2,252 meters).

 The third lake lies 6 km above the middle lake at a height of 2,850 metres.
 Visiting all three on a day trip would be a super-human feat.
 If you spend some days camping in the park, you could visit all three lakes.